It might be the biggest understatement in the history of Indiana basketball.

 The Indianapolis native spent his first four pro seasons in the ABA with the Pacers, his hometown team, winning two championships, making all-league three times and being named MVP in 1974-75, just before the merger with the NBA.

 The 6-foot-8 McGinnis spent time with the 76ers and Nuggets before returning to Indiana for his final two seasons.

 McGinnis averaged 25.2 points and 12.9 rebounds in the ABA, 17.2 and 9.8 in the NBA, and 20.2 and 11.0, overall, along with those combined six All-Star appearances.

 But despite all of that professional success, there was one IU game after he left Bloomington that still makes McGinnis stop and think.

-“The one thing I do think about, was 1974 (it was actually 1973) when they made it to the Final Four and played UCLA,” McGinnis told Indiana Sports Beat.
+“The one thing I do think about, was 1973 when they made it to the Final Four and played UCLA,” McGinnis said.

 Playing on that 1973 team was McGinnis’ good friend and former Indianapolis Washington High School teammate Steve Downing.
 The pair led Washington to a 31-0 mark and the 1969 Indiana state championship as seniors.